 Why Are Medical Corporations Different?

-Members of certain professions are required to incorporate in California under the California Moscone-Knox Professional Corporation Act.
+Medical Professionals are highly regulated in California by such entities as the Medical Board of California.
+Medical Professionals are also required to incorporate in California under the California Moscone-Knox Professional Corporation Act.
 This “Act” requires that the corporation be formed by complying with certain formalities and in some cases also registering with a professional regulatory organization.
 Please note that contrary to popular misinformation found on the internet, there are severe pitfalls to incorporating in a different state if your practice and income will be earned in California.
 See The Dangers of Incorporating Out of State in our Business Section for what you need to know about “Foreign” (Non-California) Corporation.

 The disadvantages to forming a Professional Corporation are the additional costs and paperwork involved in forming and maintaining your corporation.
 Mirowski & Associates attempts to make the process as painless and affordable as possible and offers programs to help you maintain your already formed corporation in healthy operating order.

 Clear, accurate and well-drafted contracts are essential to the trouble-free operation of any business.
 See “Contracts Primer” under our Business Section.
 This begins by having a clear understanding the contract terms to which you are agreeing.
 These issues are even more important to a medical professional who will be establishing the legal, operational, financial and philosophical parameters of a Medical Practitioner’s employment.
 All Medical Employment contracts should be reviewed by an attorney who is familiar with the unique issues associated with a medical practice.

 M&A wishes to dispel the false notion of a “standard” contract.
 A party may present a contract as their standard contract but this does not mean that the terms of such a contract are in any way standard.
 Each employment arrangement should be structured to fit the particular practice, roles and responsibilities of the parties.